The Internet of Things in healthcare: Why start implementing now?

 Such IoT system will also enable healthcare professionals to get access to patient information at any time by scanning their unique ID numbers.

-Today more and more healthcare organisations are starting integrating smart beds, that can sense the patient presence and automatically adjust themselves to the correct place so that nurses don’t have to intervene and patients feel comfortable.
+Today more and more healthcare organizations are starting integrating smart beds, that can sense the patient presence and automatically adjust themselves to the correct place so that nurses don’t have to intervene and patients feel comfortable.

 Smart medication dispensers